pbonato3/ProgettoStructBio/DOCS.md

 * *models.py*: the file that contains all useful functions needed to train, predict and evaluate models.

 ## Usage instructions
-This program is designed to be used with Python 2 to interact with pymol.

-To run the program navigate to src folder and write **python lips_predictor.py -h**
+To run the program navigate to src folder and write **python lips_predictor.py -h** The help command contains all the informations about the usage

 This project uses relative paths but variables are set to find right paths even if running the program from main directory.
+***Important Notice:***
-When a path is given in input the program appends the main folder location in front of it.
+When a path is given in input, the program appends the main folder location in front of it.
-For example to point to *sets* folder the right path is "*sets/a_set.txt*".
+For example to give the path to a file in *sets* folder, the right path is "*sets/a_set.txt*".

 The program needs pdb and ring files situated in the correct folders in order to work properly.